accrrsd/DuskbornXenotype/README.md

 Having been fed with rot, they learned to control the blood in dead bodies, began to transform under the influence of the habitat, they themselves learned to release toxins.
 The same environment disfigured them.

 In the war with the empire, Hecata was the best of all, due to its unique and very difficult climate, as well as the ability to lift the bodies of the Imperials, they fought with the enemy with his own people and suffered almost no losses

+## War against the Empire

+Once an Empire flotilla wandered onto the planet, and seeing that hemogenics also have unusual abilities, the empire considered this a sacrilege and unleashed a war.

+The war went on for a long time, but the fleet, even with an advantage in quantity and technology, could not eradicate the infection, they only suffered losses.
+Finally, it was decided not to lose the ladies and gentlemen of the blue blood and the Commander gave the order to bombard the planet.

+During the operation, the original hemogenics died, but their infection managed to spread in the fleet, which spread it throughout space.

 ## Abilities